folio-org/folio-org.github.io/guides/developer-setup.md

 For example, each `mod-*` module (and `raml-module-builder` itself) include the "raml" repository as a git submodule as its `ramls/raml-util` directory.
 (See [notes](/start/primer-raml/).)

-Note that when originally cloning a repository, use 'git clone --recursive ...' which should automatically include any submodules.
+Note that when originally cloning a repository, use '`git clone --recursive ...`' which should automatically include any submodules.

 Some git clients do not.
-If you then have an empty "raml-util" directory, then do 'git submodule update --init'
+If you then have an empty "raml-util" directory, then do '`git submodule update --init`'

 Thereafter upgrading that submodule (i.e. moving the git pointer of the referenced repository) is deliberately not automated, so that we can ensure a stable build when we git checkout in the future.